- 1998: Decision made to complete the East Side Access project

 - Early 2023: Full LIRR service to Grand Central begins

 About the project

-Up to half of Long Island commuters are expected to go to Grand Central, so there will be less crowding at Penn Station and the surrounding subway lines.
-East Side Access will also create a faster connection to JFK Airport.
-It will increase peak hour capacity, and — in combination with the Double Track and LIRR Expansion Project — it will make true reverse commuting between Manhattan and Long Island a reality.
+Approximately 45% of Long Island Rail Road commuters are expected to go to Grand Central Madison, so there will be less crowding at Penn Station and the surrounding subway lines.
+The new service to Grand Central will increase peak hour capacity, and — in combination with the Double Track and LIRR Expansion Project — will make true reverse commuting between Manhattan and Long Island a reality.

 When the project is complete, trains at Harold Interlocking, a railroad junction that serves both Amtrak and Long Island Rail Road, will be able to pass through more efficiently.
 This will benefit travelers all along the Northeast Corridor.
 The project will also expand and strengthen the regional rail network, protecting it from future transportation crises.